Skip to main content

 Best EV Charger for Solar Panels UK 2026

-We ranked the best EV chargers for solar panel owners in the UK.
-Compare solar diversion features, excess generation charging, and which charger maximises your free solar charging.
+The best UK EV chargers for solar owners, ranked.
+Solar diversion features, excess generation handling, and which one captures the most free solar charging.

 If you've got solar panels on your roof, the right EV charger can let you charge your Tesla for free during daylight hours.
 Solar diversion chargers monitor your panel output in real-time and automatically route surplus energy to your car instead of exporting it to the grid at a fraction of the rate you'd pay to import.